Max Weber: Ideal type

 The ideal type was a central concept in Weber's methodology.
 He argued that they were indispensable for the social sciences.
-Due their taking of meaning into account, they are unique to the social sciences.
-The term "ideal type" was derived from Georg Jellinek's use of it.
-Weber outlined it in "The 'Objectivity' of Knowledge in Social Science and Social Policy" and the first chapter of Economy and Society.
-The ideal types' three functions are the formulation of terminology, classifications, and hypotheses.
-The latter task was the most important of the three.
-In terms of their construction, an ideal type is a schematic that represents a social action and considers the role of meaning in it.
-By its nature, it was an exaggeration of an empirical situation through its assumption that the involved individuals were rational, had complete situational knowledge, were completely aware of the situation, were completely aware of their actions, and made no errors.
+Due to taking of meaning into account, they were unique to the social sciences.
+An ideal type was a schematic that represented a social action and considered the role of meaning in it.
+It was an exaggeration of an empirical situation through its assumption that the involved individuals were rational, had complete situational knowledge, were completely aware of the situation, were completely aware of their actions, and made no errors.
 This was then contrasted with empirical reality, allowing the researcher to better understand it.
-However, ideal types are not direct representations of reality and Weber warned against interpreting them as such.
+However, ideal types were not direct representations of reality and Weber warned against interpreting them as such.
+The ideal types' three functions were to formulate terminology, classifications, and hypotheses.
+The latter task was the most important one.
 He placed no limits on what ideal types could be used to analyse.
-Since, for him, rational methodology and science were synonymous with one another, ideal types were constructed rationally.
+Since he thought that rational methodology and science were synonymous, ideal types were constructed rationally.
+The term "ideal type" was derived from Georg Jellinek.
+Weber outlined it in "The 'Objectivity' of Knowledge in Social Science and Social Policy" and the first chapter of Economy and Society.

 Value-freedom

-Weber believed that social scientists needed to avoid making value-judgements.
-Instead, he wanted social scientific research to be value-free.
-This would give scientists objectivity, but it needed to be combined with an acknowledgement that their research connected with values in different ways.
+Weber thought that social scientists needed to avoid making value-judgements.
+Instead, social scientific research needed to be value-free.
+This would give scientists objectivity but must combine with an acknowledgement that their research connected with values in different ways.
 As part of his support for value-freedom, Weber opposed both instructors and students promoting their political views in the classroom.
-He first articulated it in his writings on scientific philosophy, including "The 'Objectivity' of Knowledge in Social Science and Social Policy" and "Science as a Vocation".
+He first articulated it in his scientific philosophy writings, including "The 'Objectivity' of Knowledge in Social Science and Social Policy" and "Science as a Vocation".
 Weber was influenced by Heinrich Rickert's concept of value-relevance.
 Rickert used it to relate historical objects to values while maintaining objectivity through explicitly defined conceptual distinctions.
 However, Weber disagreed with the idea that a scholar could maintain objectivity while ascribing to a hierarchy of values in the way that Rickert did, however.
 His argument regarding value-freedom was connected to his involvement in the Werturteilsstreit.
 During it, he argued that the social sciences needed to be value-free.
 Meanwhile, he unsuccessfully tried to turn the German Sociological Association into a value-free organisation.
-Ultimately, he resigned as a result.